dnahodil/whostheass/README.md

 This method is called when it is your turn to start a round.

 <pre>
-public List<Card> startRound(
+public List&lt;Card&gt; startRound(
-  List<Card> cardsInHand, // The cards you have in your hand List<OpponentView> playersStillToPlay, // The OpponentViews of the players who will play after you boolean canLeadAss // Whether you can lead the Ass card or not )
+  List&lt;Card&gt; cardsInHand, // The cards you have in your hand List&lt;OpponentView&gt; playersStillToPlay, // The OpponentViews of the players who will play after you boolean canLeadAss // Whether you can lead the Ass card or not )
 </pre>